November 7, 2022

 His multidisciplinary research program will focus on the delta opioid receptor, which has significant analgesic potential with minimal adverse effects.
 As an added bonus, delta antagonists are less likely to be abused and addicted.

-The Chair was created thanks to philanthropic contributions from the Fondation du Centre hospitalier universitaire de Sherbrooke (CHUS), the CHUS Research Centre and the Faculty of Medicine and Health Sciences.
+The Chair was created thanks to philanthropic contributions from the Fondation du Centre hospitalier universitaire de Sherbrooke (CHUS), the Centre de recherche du CHUS and the Faculty of Medicine and Health Sciences.
 The value of these contributions now totals $1 million.

 It's important for us to offer our patients the best treatments here in the region.
 Research is eventually transferred to care, and that's why we invest.